floscha/sqlit/README.md

 Connections and settings are stored in `~/.sqlit/`.

+## FAQ

+### How are sensitive credentials stored?

+Credentials are stored in plain text in a protected directory (`~/.sqlit/`) with restricted file permissions (700/600).

+### How does sqlit compare to Harlequin, Lazysql, etc.?

+sqlit is inspired by [lazygit](https://github.com/jesseduffield/lazygit) - you can just jump in and there's no need for external documentation.
+The keybindings are shown at the bottom of the screen and the UI is designed to be intuitive without memorizing shortcuts.

+Key differences:
+- **No need for external documentation** - Sqlit embrace the "lazy" approach in that a user should be able to jump in and use it right away intuitively.
+There should be no setup instructions.
+If python packages are required for certain adapters, sqlit will help you install them as you need them.
+- **No CLI config required** - Just run `sqlit` and pick a connection from the UI
+- **Lightweight** - While Lazysql or Marlequin offer more features, I experienced that for the vast majority of cases, all I needed is an simple and fast way to connect and run queries.
+Sqlit is centered about doing a limited amount of things really well.

+## Inspiration

+sqlit is built with [Textual](https://github.com/Textualize/textual) and inspired by:
+- [lazygit](https://github.com/jesseduffield/lazygit) - Simple  TUI for git
+- [lazysql](https://github.com/jorgerojas26/lazysql) - Terminal-based SQL client with connection manager

 ## Contributing

 See `CONTRIBUTING.md` for development setup, testing, CI, and CockroachDB quickstart steps.